-Happiness is ever-elusive, so when you do experience a moment of sunshine and humor that results in belly laughs and sometimes tears, then don't ever let wrinkles around the mouth prevent you from doing it.
-Yes, we know that smiles and laughter stretch the skin around your upper lip, which causes wrinkles over time, but that doesn't mean you should stop yourself from relishing the moment and living your life with joy.
+Happiness is ever-elusive, so when you do experience a moment of sunshine and humor that results in belly laughs and occasional tears, don't let concerns about wrinkles around the mouth prevent you from enjoying the moment.
+Yes, we know that smiles and laughter stretch the skin around your upper lip, which causes wrinkles over time, but that doesn't mean you should stop yourself from living your life with unapologetic joy.

-But there are a few dermatologist-approved ways you can help ease those lines and prevent them from deepening too, if that's the desired result you want, of course.
+Still, there are a few dermatologist-approved ways you can help ease those lines and prevent them from deepening too, if that's the desired result you want.
 Age is just a number, after all, but like any organ in your body, we recommend taking care of your body's largest: the skin.

 With that in mind, we reached out to several dermatologists to get their input on how to reverse and prevent wrinkles around the mouth.